 Interested in graduate education?
-Register to join an information session in October or November.
+Register to join an information session.

 The Ed.D. program in Department of Educational Leadership will prepare you to be an effective leader in an evolving 21st century educational environment.
 Graduates of our program assume mid-level and senior-level leadership positions in P-12 public and private schools, colleges and universities, and government settings.
 The program is geared toward working professionals.
 We offer three academic concentrations:

 Learning, Design and Technology (Distance education/Main campus)

 P-12 Superintendency (School and District Level Leadership) (Distance education)

 Coursework is underpinned with a focus to improve practice and scholarly research that is applicable for leaders to solve complex educational issues.
 The curriculum is divided into core or foundational courses, concentration specific, research, and applied dissertation coursework.
 The intentional sequencing of coursework, qualifying examinations, and advising are designed to culminate in an applied dissertation that addresses a specific professional problem of practice through research.